ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/configure-tests.md

 ## Ensure test execution order

-The test config annotation makes use of `dependsOn` to indicate the specific test cases that the current test relies upon.This is beneficial for guaranteeing the correct sequence of test execution by specifying the required dependencies.
+The test config annotation makes use of `dependsOn` to indicate the specific test cases that the current test relies upon.
+This is beneficial for guaranteeing the correct sequence of test execution by specifying the required dependencies.

 ***Example:***